Ryan-Holben/prettify/readme.md

 This project is coded in Python.
 The script does the following:

 1. The text files are examined, and each line is labeled as code, diagram, list, etc.
 1. Depending on the line designations, Markdown formatting is applied.
+We also:
+    1. Protect characters that Markdown would normally treat as special,
+    1. Build a table of contents at the top of the document.
 1. The Markdown is rendered to HTML, and some extra HTML bits are added so that we can use some nice CSS.

+### Try it out!
+To try it out, make sure you have the Python modules in _requirements.txt_ installed.
+Place any text files you want to convert into _notes/_, and then run the main script.
+Peek through the code to figure out what the arguments for pretty() do.
+Launch an .html file from your computer, or see a [sample output](http://ryan-holben.github.io/output1.html) here (last updated 4/3/2016).

 ## Challenges, and why this is interesting
 It turns out that it is easy for a human to recognize a diagram, a code block, or even inline code contained within a sentence, but programming this algorithmically can be quite a challenge!
 Can you precisely state how you differentiate between code and natural language?
 The solution here works often, but not always, and so there is always room for improvement.